sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 PDF Image OCR
 ----------------------------------------

-Below is a sample workflow which contains ``PDF Image OCR`` processor in Fire Insights.
-It demonstrates usage of ``PDF Image OCR`` node to read content of OCR image embedded in a PDF file and converts it to Text.
+Below is a sample workflow which contains the ``PDF Image OCR`` processor in Fire Insights.
+It demonstrates the usage of the ``PDF Image OCR`` node to read content of OCR image embedded in a PDF file and converts it to Text.

-It does following processing of data:
+It does the following processing of data:

-*	Reads content of OCR image embedded in a PDF file and converts it to Text using ``PDF Image OCR`` node.
+*	Reads the content of OCR image embedded in a PDF file and converts it to Text using the ``PDF Image OCR`` node.
-*	Prints content of OCR image embedded in PDF file in text format.
+*	Prints the content of OCR image embedded in a PDF file in text format.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/pdfocr-demo-workflow.png
    :alt: readwrite_userguide